 Do I get to keep my old passport?

-Yes, they'll give it back to you and punch two holes in it to cancel it after you've confirmed all info is accurate on the new passport when you pick it up.
+Yes, they'll give it back to you and punch two holes once you've confirmed everything is good with the new passport.

 What about the entry stamp?